Shellfish Allergy

 Shellfish allergy can develop at any age, including in babies and toddlers.
 However, it is more common in adults.
 In fact, about 60% of people with shellfish allergies experience their first reactions as adults.

-The good news is that you can live a safe, fulfilling life with proper care and management.
-Our board-certified food allergy specialist and team at Safe2Bite offer food allergy care across the Metroplex, managing severe allergies with skill and expertise.
+The good news is that you can live a safe, fulfilling life with proper treatment and management.
+Our board-certified food allergy specialist and team at Safe2Bite offer food allergy treatment across the Metroplex, managing severe allergies with skill and expertise.
 We are the go-to clinic when it comes to managing severe allergies in North Texas and beyond.

 Fresh shrimp highlighting shellfish allergy risks